c-ares/c-ares/INSTALL.md

         ./tools/make-standalone-toolchain.sh

     which creates a usual cross-compile toolchain.
-Lets assume that you put this toolchain below `/opt` then invoke configure with something
+Let's assume that you put this toolchain below `/opt` then invoke configure with something
     like: